-Roasted Honeynut Squash - sweet roasted squash topped with a cornucopia of textures and flavors: bacon, cranberries, pecans, crispy shallots, goat cheese, and maple syrup.
+This Roasted Honeynut Squash has a cornucopia of textures and flavors: bacon, cranberries, pecans, crispy shallots, goat cheese, and maple syrup.
 This easy side dish is perfect for any fall dinner or holiday.

 These mini-butternut look-alikes are just about the cutest squash I've ever seen.
-And they are as sweet-tasting as they are cute.
-Roasted honeynut squash can simply be drizzled with maple syrup for a fuss-free fall side.
-But we're not going for simple here.
-I'm going to stuff this petite gourd with a cornucopia of flavors and textures.
+And they are as delicious as they are cute.
+A simple drizzle of maple syrup can transform this squash into a fuss-free fall side dish.

 Preparing squash can seem a little daunting.
 Cutting larger squash in half can be tricky, but this smaller variety is much easier to handle.

-To prepare, cut the squash in half, lengthwise (from stem to base).
-Using a sharp knife, start in the middle of the squash and slice down towards the base.
+- Use a sharp knife to cut the squash in half, lengthwise (from stem to base).
+Start in the middle of the squash and slice down toward the base.
 Turn the squash around, and slice from the middle towards the stem.

-- Toast the nuts - add the nuts to a non-stick skillet over medium-low heat.
+- Add the nuts to a non-stick skillet over medium-low heat.
 Cook, tossing occasionally, for 2-4 minutes until the nuts are fragrant.
 Transfer the nuts to a cutting board.
 Cool and chop.

-- To the warm skillet, add the bacon.
+- Add the bacon to the warm skillet.
 Cook over medium heat until brown and crisp.
 Transfer to a paper towel-lined plate.

 - Add the shallots to the bacon drippings.
 Cook, stirring occasionally until the shallots are golden brown.
 Transfer to a paper towel-lined plate.
 The shallots will continue to crisp as they cool.

-- When the squash is done, transfer to a serving plate, cut side up.
+- When the squash is done, transfer it to a serving plate with the cut side up.

 Serving